CoralCoralCoralCoral/documentation/sprints/sprint_4/backlog.md

 -   Make uses case for user stories in sprint 3
 -   Make uses case for user stories in sprint 4

-## Completed Backlog Tasks
--  Create POST endpoint to start a new game
--  Model jurisdictions for spaces
--  Complete Sprint 2 Meeting notes
--   Make uses case for user stories in sprint 1
--   Make uses case for user stories in sprit 2
--   Make uses case for user stories in sprint 3
--   Make uses case for user stories in sprint 4
--  Develop a strategy to associate user story snapshots to relevant sprint documentation
--  Forward init game request to simulation engine via init-game (round-robin) exchange
--  Create a space to represent health care facilities
--  Create agent states representing hospitalization and death
--  Create the three user action pages
--  Generate spaces with geocoordinates sampled from the target simulation area
--  Create a process to simulate lockdowns
--  Create a process to simulate mask mandates
--  Make user stories for sprint 4

 ## New Backlog Tasks
 -   Generate spaces with geocoordinates sampled from the target simulation area
 -   Create a process to simulate testing of agents in health care spaces